Jackson-Bahm/Bit-Team-Loans/README.md

 1. Download or clone the main project and extract files.

+2. Open fpdf181.zip

-2. Configure the inputs in the program to the form of your choice.
+3. Configure the inputs in the program to the form of your choice.